tdwg/conference-2018/conferences/2018/call-for-abstracts.md

 **Posters**

 We will provide dedicated space and time for authors to stand by their posters.
+Posters may be as large as [A0](https://en.wikipedia.org/wiki/ISO_216) in a vertical orientation.
+Paper or fabric posters will be accepted and the means to afix them to poster boards will be provided at the venue.

 **Wild Ideas**